manki11/Natural-Language-Processing/readme.md

 **Natural Language Processing**

+Pre processing Data:

 1. Tokenizing: Seperating of words or sentences.
 2. Stop Words: Getting rid of useless words
 3. Stemming: Converting all words into similar tense
+4. Spech Tagging: Making tuples of words with their tags(nouns, adverbs, adjectives)